gvwilson/sensibleadventures/iffy/iffy.md

 "You come below and help me with the noodles,"
 Aunt Naggie said,
 shooing Iffy toward the open hatch.
-"That'll give him time to calm down."
+"That'll give he time to calm down."

 "Yes auntie," Iffy said,
 her voice only slightly shaky.